 Most price increases are due to rising fees charged by large media companies that we, your local cable operator, must pay.
 Sometimes, we are forced to share those costs with our customers.
-Unfortunately, it’s about power: eight multi-billion-dollar corporations own or control nearly 90% of channels.
+Unfortunately, it’s about power: seven multi-billion-dollar corporations own or control nearly 90% of channels.
 As they continue to use their size and power to demand more money, we work hard to keep costs under control.

 Local broadcast channels are free over the air with an antenna.
 However, local stations charge cable operators high fees to provide their channels to you.
 And, the price continues to rise.
 We work hard to fight rising costs and keep your monthly bill low.

 Escalating salaries of star players and coaches place large financial demands on teams and leagues who drive up programming costs to cover expenses.
 These costs are passed on from the networks to your local cable company and then to you.

 Many teams, leagues and conferences have their own networks and charge TV providers separate, additional fees.
 To maximize their profits, these sports networks require TV providers to include them on basic lineups, forcing you to pay for sports programming - even if you have no interest in watching.

 Armstrong works hard to negotiate fair deals.
 We protect our customers by working with a national cooperative of TV providers, negotiating fees and programming on your behalf.
 We want you to have access to all your favorite programs at a price that’s fair.
 We know that anything less is unacceptable – it’s why we go to bat for you.

 [July 2021] Armstrong comes to an agreement to renew contract with Disney and ESPN Media Networks.
 Adds ACC Network to lineup.